British Rail Class 378: History

 On 16 September 2008, the first complete unit was unveiled and began testing on Bombardier's test track before being delivered for testing on the national network.
 On the first public unveiling of the Class 378, TfL announced that it had reached an agreement to procure a further three dual-voltage units, taking the total number to 57.
 These units were intended to enhance the fleet once the South London line was brought under London Overground's control.

 In February 2013, approval was gained for the procurement of 57 additional vehicles, allowing the whole Class 378 fleet to be lengthened from four to five cars for greater capacity.
-At the time, TfL's Business Plan called for five-car services to begin on the East London line from November 2014, while the rest of the electrified Overground network would follow by the end of 2015.
+At the time, TfL's business plan called for five-car services to begin on the East London Line from November 2014, while the rest of the electrified Overground network would follow by the end of 2015.
 In January 2016, TfL announced that all units were now in a five-car configuration.

+TfL had originally purchased the fleet outright but, in 2007, it completed a sale and leaseback deal that saw ownership pass to QW Rail Leasing.
+The fifth cars were similarly transferred to QW in 2013, with both leases including an initial lease commitment until June 2027.
+In March 2023, TfL's finance committee was asked to approve plans to terminate these leases early so that the fleet could be repurchased by TfL, on the grounds that doing so would be cheaper and less risky than continuing the leases.
+As part of the request, it was stated that TfL's fleet strategy called for the Class 378 fleet to remain in service until it became life-expired in 2044.
+This purchase was completed in summer 2023, at a cost of £281m.